Nissan Armada: Third generation (Y63; 2025)

 The third-generation Armada was unveiled on September 3, 2024 and went on sale in December 2024.
 It is available in five grades: SV, SL, Platinum, Pro-4X, and Platinum Reserve.
 All trims except the Pro-4X are available in both two-wheel and four-wheel drive models.
 The Pro-4X is only available with four-wheel drive.

-The exterior of the third-generation Armada features 22-inch alloy wheels, all-LED exterior lighting with an available full-width LED taillight, functional air curtain built into the front fascia, and the rear wiper is hidden in the rear spoiler.
+The exterior of the third-generation Armada features optional 22-inch alloy wheels, all-LED exterior lighting with an available full-width LED taillight, functional air curtain built into the front fascia, and the rear wiper is hidden in the rear spoiler.

 Inside, there are two 12.3-inch displays for the instrument cluster, the touchscreen infotainment system with larger 14.3-inch displays available on the upper grades, physical push buttons used for the automatic transmission, physical switches used for HVAC system instead of a touchscreen, and a rotary dial for the drive mode selection.
 Wireless Apple CarPlay and Android Auto are standard across all grades.
 Other interior features includes a 64-color ambient lighting, Biometric Cooling function for the front and second-row passengers, Google built-in connectivity, Klipsch Premium Audio System and a wireless charging pad.

 The Armada is available with ProPilot Assist 2.1 hands-free advanced driver-assistance system, which includes hands-free functionality for highway driving.

 All Armada models are powered by a 3.5-liter twin-turbocharged V6 gasoline engine producing 425 hp and 516 lbft of torque paired a 9-speed automatic transmission, with the option between rear-wheel drive and an Intelligent 4WD system.
 The vehicle has standard towing capacity of 8500 lb with an integrated Class IV tow hitch.
 It is also available with an Integrated Trailer Brake Controller a standard Trailer Blind Spot Monitoring.

 The third-generation Armada has a maximum cargo capacity of 97.1 cuft.
 A power tailgate (SL grade and above) with a motion activated feature (Platinum grade and above) is available.

 For the first time in the model's history, the Armada is available with an off-road focused Pro-4X model.
 The Pro-4X model features 2.1 in ground clearance, eight selectable drive modes (Standard, Eco, Sport, Tow, Snow, Sand, Rock, Mud/Rut), Adaptive Electronic Air Suspension, all-terrain tires, an electronic locking differential, underbody skid plates.
 Compared to the standard Armada, the Pro-4X model has improved approach, break-over, and departure angles of 33°, 25.5°, and 24.5°, respectively.
 The Pro-4X model comes standard with the Intelligent 4WD system.